 The bells

-It is by climbing to this platform that you can admire the flamboyant series of bells which have one of the greatest chimes in France, and, according to experts in campanology, one of the most perfect in Europe.
+By climbing to this platform, you can admire the flamboyant series of bells, which have one of the greatest chimes in France and, according to experts in campanology, one of the most perfect in Europe.
 This volley of bells is called the Torglocke or Zehnerlock (ten o’clock bell).

-As for the largest clock in Strasbourg – the Great Bell – it is not located in the tower but rather above the Great Rose Window.
-The Totenglocke (its name in German which means the clock of the dead) was cast in 1427 by master craftsman Hans Gremp of Strasbourg and weighs close to 9 tonnes.
+As for the most oversized clock in Strasbourg – the Great Bell – is not located in the tower but somewhat above the Great Rose Window.
+The Totenglocke (its name in German, which means the clock of the dead) was cast in 1427 by master craftsman Hans Gremp of Strasbourg and weighs nearly 9 tonnes.
 In 1982, the famous clock was listed as a historical monument object.

 To the spire of the cathedral and beyond…